Backends¶

 Centralizes the DHCP service, which is running in a separate namespace

-Open Virtual Networking is a solution for Open vSwitch that provides native virtual networking support for Open vSwitch environments.
+Open Virtual Network is a solution for Open vSwitch that provides native virtual networking support for Open vSwitch environments.
 It provides enhanced scalability and performance compared to traditional Open vSwitch deployments.

 Uses the OVSDB protocol for commmunication